 Almost from the start of the period of British rule the Maltese agitated for increased political freedom.
 Considerable self-government was granted in 1921, but this was revoked in 1936.
 A constitution granted in 1947 was revoked after civil disturbances in 1959.
 Malta achieved full independence in 1964 and became a republic in 1974.
 The Labor party, led by Dom Mintoff, was in power from 1971 to 1987.
 The government of the Nationalist prime minister Edward Fenech Adami was elected in 1987 and was returned to office in 1992 and 1998.
 Alfred Sant of the Labor party was prime minister from 1996 to 1998.
 In the 1990s, Malta tried to balance its foreign policy between neighboring Libya and the economically more important Western nations.
 It applied for full membership in the European Union (EU) in 1990 and embarked on an extensive economic and restructuring program, and Malta joined the EU in 2004.

 Fenech Adami and the Nationalist party, strong supporters of EU membership, were returned to power in the Apr., 2003, parliamentary elections.
 Fenech Adami stepped down in Mar., 2003, and Lawrence Gonzi succeeded him as prime minister.
 The Nationalist party won a narrow victory in the 2008 parliamentary elections; Gonzi's government fell in Dec., 2012, after it lost its majority.
+Labor won a majority in the Mar., 2013, elections, and Joseph Muscat became prime minister.
 In recent years the country has received increasing numbers of Europe-bound illegal African immigrants, most of them rescued at sea by Malta's navy.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.

 More on Malta History from Fact Monster: